ShreedharBatthad/Basics-of-Java-in-detail/README.md

 -> If the size of an array is 'n' then the last element of the array will be at index n-1.

+## There are three types of arrays.
+1) Single Dimensional Array.
+2) Two Dimensional Array.
+3) Three Dimensional Array.

 ## Syntax

 * String [] array = new String[];